Filipi-Soares/FAIRmetadataSchema/README.md

 | RF12      | R       | Documentation of Modifications (1)                                               |
 | RF13      | I (50%) R (50%) | Schema reuse (1)                                                                  |

-*Template for calculating the FAIRness level of the Almes Core schema.*
+*Table 1A – Template for calculating the FAIRness level of the Almes Core schema.*